mikebowman79/Week12-Plotly/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Instructions
-Complete the following steps:

-Use the D3 library to read in samples.json from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.

-Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.

-Use sample_values as the values for the bar chart.

-Use otu_ids as the labels for the bar chart.

-Use otu_labels as the hovertext for the chart.

-bar Chart

-Create a bubble chart that displays each sample.
+End goals of the construcon of this dashboard are as follows:

+1. Create a horizontal bar chart to display the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage.
+The horizontal bar chart will display the sample_values as the values, the otu_ids as the labels, and the otu_labels as the hover text for the bars on the chart.
+2. create a bubble chart that will display the following when an individual’s ID is selected from the dropdown menu webpage:

-Use otu_ids for the x values.
+  a.The otu_ids as the x-axis values.

-Use sample_values for the y values.

-Use sample_values for the marker size.

-Use otu_ids for the marker colors.
+  b.
+The sample_values as the y-axis values. c.The sample_values as the marker size. d.The otu_ids as the marker colors.

-Use otu_labels for the text values.
+  e.
+The otu_labels as the hover-text values.

-Bubble Chart

-Display the sample metadata, i.e., an individual's demographic information.

-Display each key-value pair from the metadata JSON object somewhere on the page.

-hw

-Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below: hw

-Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file
-Advanced Challenge Assignment (Optional)
-The following task is advanced and therefore optional.

-Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.

-You will need to modify the example gauge code to account for values ranging from 0 through 9.

-Update the chart whenever a new sample is selected.

-Weekly Washing Frequency Gauge

-Hints
-Use console.log inside of your JavaScript code to see what your data looks like at each step.

-Refer to the Plotly.js documentation when building the plots.
+3. Create a gauge chart that displays the weekly washing frequency's value, and display the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.
+4. Customize your dashboard with three of the following: a.Add an image to the jumbotron. b.Add background color or a variety of compatible colors to the webpage. c.Use a custom font with contrast for the colors. d.Add more information about the project as a paragraph on the page. e.Add information about what each graph visualizes, either under or next to each graph. f.Make the webpage mobile-responsive. g.Change the layout of the page. h.Add a navigation bar that allows you to select the bar or bubble chart on the page. i.When the dashboard is first opened in a browser, ID 940’s data should be displayed in the dashboard, and the three charts should be working according to their           requirements.
+  j.
+When a sample is selected, the dashboard should display the data in the panel and all three charts according to their requirements.